jmyers7/book/chapters/random-variables.md

 $$ (homog-eqn)
 ```

 You couldn't possibly hope for any simpler relationship than {eq}`linear-eqn`!
 But as I just mentioned, I can't yet explain *why* this equation holds.
-The explanation will come later, in part 2 of this section.
-(Did you notice that this section has 'part 1' in its name?)
+The explanation will come later, in the form of {prf:ref}`linear-exp-thm`.

 However, we *can* prove {eq}`homog-eqn` quite easily: Just use the LotUS with the function $g(x) = cx$.
 Can you supply the details to this argument?